-The theme park side of Gatorland also offers the chance to see the alligators from a different perspective; there is the Screamin’ Gator Zip-line and the Gator Gauntlet.
+The theme park side of Gatorland also offers the chance to see the alligators from a different perspective!
+There’s the Screamin’ Gator Zip-line and the Gator Gauntlet.
 These highflying adventures take place up to 65 feet above the park and are charged extra.
 The park provides all safety equipment, but there is something unique about flying above the heads of the alligators.

 Food and Drink

-As with all of the theme parks in the Orlando area, buying food on-site can get expensive, but there is a good range of coffee shops and eateries should you so desire.
+As with all of the theme parks in the Orlando area, buying food on-site can get expensive.
+However, there is a good range of coffee shops and eateries should you so desire.
 Taking a packed lunch is always a good option, and there are plenty of beautiful places to sit and eat.
 At lunchtime, the queues can get extensive so perhaps grabbing your food when it is quiet is a better option.
-Overall this is a great place that you could easily spend a day, and it is suitable for all age groups, although the really tiny ones might be a little bit scared of some of the alligators.
+Overall this is a great place that you could easily spend a day there.
+It’s suitable for all age groups, although the really tiny ones might be a little bit scared of some of the alligators.

 Once you have checked out all the fun you can have at a day out at Gatorland, give us a call to discover your perfect holiday Villa nearby!